funkhaus/fh-components/README.md

 Reusable components and directives for Vue.
-Designed for [Vuepress](https://github.com/funkhaus/vuepress), but most components work in regular Vue apps.
+Designed for [Vuehaus](https://github.com/funkhaus/vuehaus), but most components work in regular Vue apps.

     `fh-components` saves you the trouble of rewriting common components like images, video players, svgs, and several other elements.
-If you're looking at writing a custom component in Vuepress, check if one already exists here first - and if it doesn't, feel free to [contribute](#contributing)!
+If you're looking at writing a custom component in Vuehaus, check if one already exists here first - and if it doesn't, feel free to [contribute](#contributing)!

 # Table of Contents